dennisgsmith/devcontainer-debugger/README.md

 ## Preface

 You're developing a Docker application (with one container or many) and troubleshooting some code.
 Nothing obvious stands out as a bug, but there's one hidden in there somewhere.
 You go to debug your application and find that you don't have permissions to do so.
-This is a common problem on some corperate computers
+This is a problem I've faced on corperate machines without superuser privileges.

 ## Defining requirements